efabrica-team/phpstan-rules/README.md

 :+1:

 ### Tomaj/Nette API - InputParamNameRule
-Checks names of all input parameters.
+Checks if names of all input parameters.
 Every name has to contain only alphanumeric characters and `_`
 ```neon
 services:
     -